alex/what-happens-when/README.rst

 HTML parsing
 ------------

+HTML parsing involves tokenization and tree construction.
+HTML tokens include start and end tags, as well as attribute names and values.
+If the document is well-formed, parsing it is straightforward and faster.
 The rendering engine starts getting the contents of the requested document from the networking layer.
 This will usually be done in 8kB chunks.